|December||Organized by consolidating Mantague’s and Tomlins’ Battalions with Waddil’s Company under the command of Colonel Carter L. Stevenson.|

 Battle of Drewry’s Bluff

-The regiment lost 3 men killed, 33 wounded, and 3 missing
+The regiment lost 3 men killed, 33 wounded, and 3 missing.
+Colonel William Aylett was wounded in the shoulder.

 |May 21-23||Rejoined the Army of Northern Virginia, assigned to Kemper’s-Terry’s Brigade, Pickett’s Division, 1st Corps.|